-- 1) An application for admission. - An official transcript of college credit from all colleges in which the student has enrolled, complete with final grades from the most recent term attended. - Appropriate financial aid forms as indicated in the General Procedures section. - 4) ACT or SAT scores. - 5) High school transcript reflecting the graduation date. - 6) Transfer Clearance Form.
+- 1) An application for admission. - An official transcript of college credit from all colleges in which the student has enrolled, complete with final grades from the most recent term attended. - 3) Appropriate financial aid forms as indicated in the General Procedures section. - 4) ACT or SAT scores. - 5) High school transcript reflecting the graduation date. - 6) Transfer Clearance Form. - Schedule an interview with the Director of Admissions or Admissions Counselor (all student athletes will be interviewed by their prospective coaches).